What is Rosh Hashanah?

-Rosh Hashanah marks the beginning of the Jewish year, is in the Hebrew month of Tishrei, which coincides this year with September 25 through October 26.
+Rosh Hashanah marks the beginning of the Jewish year, and begins the Hebrew month of Tishrei, which coincides this year with Friday evening, September 15 through Saturday evening, September 16.

 According to Jewish tradition, Rosh Hashanah commemorates the culmination of the creation of the universe and acceptance of God’s sovereignty over the world.
 These are also the days on which God judges people’s deeds throughout the year and decides their future for the coming year – death for the sinners, life for the pious and a repentance period until Yom Kippur for people whose status is uncertain.

 The period between Rosh Hashanah and Yom Kippur is called “The Ten Days of Repentance,” during which people have the opportunity to atone for their sins.